 Silvia and Eric Jones owned a beautiful property in Liguria.
-They were resident in Italy, loved life here and were well-integrated in to their local community.
+They were residents in Italy, loved living here and were well-integrated into their local community.
 Sadly, recently, in close succession, Silvia and Eric died.

 The Jones’ sons, Larry and Tom, have been in touch with De Tullio Law Firm about their parents’ Italian Wills.
 They have some concerns regarding what happens when heirs are unsure exactly what they are inheriting.
 Larry and Tom are very concerned that their parents’ estate may be encumbered with debt.

 In Italy, however, heirs have the possibility to accept an inheritance resorting to what is known as a reserved acceptance – “beneficio d’inventario” in Italian.
 This means that Larry and Tom can avoid confusion between their estate and their parents’ and will only be liable to pay their parents’ debts on the sum they inherit.

 What is reserved acceptance?

 If you are an heir, but you are unsure in the deceased’s inheritance whether there is more debt than credit, by resorting to the so-called, “beneficio d’inventario” (reserved acceptance) you may avoid any confusion between your estate and the decedent’s.
 Thus you will not be liable to pay off the decedent’s debts with your own money.